Serbian Olympic athlete tests positive for COVID-19 upon arrival in Japan

 The athlete, a member of the rowing team and in their 30s, was found to have the coronavirus based on an antigen test conducted at Tokyo's Haneda Airport upon arrival on Saturday.
 The athlete has been isolated, according to the officials.

 Four others who traveled with the athlete have been transferred to a facility near the airport.
-They had all been scheduled to travel to their host town in Nanto, Toyama Prefecture, for training.
+They had all been scheduled to travel to Nanto, Toyama Prefecture, for training.

 The Nanto Municipal Government said the training is likely to be canceled and that none of its personnel who went to pick up the team at the airport had any contact with them.